 See what other’s have to say about this award - Mark Piepkorn’s Blog at BuildingGreen.com and Bill Walsh’s comments in the Healthy Building Network newsletter, Greenbuild 2007 from A to Z.

 Read interviews with some of this year’s USGBC Leadership Award winners, including David Eisenberg, In The News on the USGBC website.

-The Code Council and U.S. Green Building Council have signed a Memorandum of Understanding to further green building practices between the two organizations.
+The International Code Council and U.S. Green Building Council have signed a Memorandum of Understanding to further green building practices between the two organizations.
 The agreement, which was signed during Building Safety Week, calls for both organizations to identify cooperative areas of interest and to work together on industry advocacy and public policy matters.

 From left, Code Council CEO Rick Weiland, U.S. Green Building Council Greening the Codes Committee Chair David Eisenberg, Code Council Board President Wally Bailey and USGBC Public Policy Director Joe Maheady sign the MOU to further green building practices between the organizations.

 Taryn Holowka, USGBC

 U.S. Green Building Council and International Code Council Formally Commit to Joint Educational, Business, and Policy Initiatives to Further Green Building Practices

 May 25, 2007 -- (Washington, D.C.) – The U.S. Green Building Council (USGBC) and the International Code Council (ICC) have signed a Memorandum of Understanding that forges a stronger relationship between the two organizations in order to further green building practices.